cloudposse/packages/docs/targets.md

-stern                     1.11.0     ⎈ Multi pod and container log tailing for Kubernetes sudosh                    0.3.0      Shell wrapper to run a login shell with `sudo` as the current user for the purpose of audit logging teleport                  4.3.5      Privileged access management for elastic infrastructure. terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.29    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.13            0.13.0     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently.
+stern                     1.11.0     ⎈ Multi pod and container log tailing for Kubernetes sudosh                    0.3.0      Shell wrapper to run a login shell with `sudo` as the current user for the purpose of audit logging teleport                  4.3.5      Privileged access management for elastic infrastructure. terraform                 0.13.0     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.11            0.11.14    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.12            0.12.29    Terraform is a tool for building, changing, and combining infrastructure safely and efficiently. terraform-0.13            0.13.0     Terraform is a tool for building, changing, and combining infrastructure safely and efficiently.